fastmcp-me/simple_snowflake_mcp/README.md

 Simple Snowflake MCP Server to work behind a corporate proxy

-### Prompts

-The server provides a single prompt:
-- summarize-notes: Creates summaries of all stored notes
-  - Optional "style" argument to control detail level (brief/detailed)
-  - Generates prompt combining all current notes with style preference

 ### Tools

 The server exposes the following MCP tools to interact with Snowflake: